13Ruffles13/BARTNavigate/bart-navigate/timestamp.md

 - [x] 8:00 pm - 10:00 pm: Add route page RouteInfo I transferred the logic from About.js to RouteInfo.js.
 Added RouteInfo.CSS.
 Enhanced CSS to include a person user experience.
 Component Footer.js/Footer.css.
 Added to give visibility to user interface.

+### 9/18/2023
+- [x] 9:00 am - 11:00 am: Added JSDOC to all components / files in the application to give better fluid workflow for reading the codebase.

-# Total time spent: 13 hours
+# Total time spent: 15 hours